camunda/camunda-external-task-client-js/examples/granting-loans/README.md

 ## Running the example

+1. First, make sure to have [Camunda](https://camunda.com/download/) running.

-1. First, download the following [model](assets/loan-process.bpmn) and deploy it using the Camunda Modeler.
+2. Download the following [model](assets/loan-process.bpmn) and deploy it using the Camunda Modeler.

 <img alt="Deploying from Camunda Modeler" src="assets/deploy.gif" />

-2. Install Dependencies:
+3. Install Dependencies:

 ```sh
 npm install